Roosevelt Sykes: Career

 After a few years Sykes found work at Katy Red's, a barrelhouse across the river in East St. Louis, Illinois.
 He was paid room and board, and a dollar a night.
 In 1929, he was spotted by a talent scout and sent to New York City to record for Okeh Records.
 The talent scout was Jesse Johnson, who owned De Luxe Music Shop.
 After Sykes had played a few songs on the store's piano Johnson offered him the opportunity to make his first recordings.
 His first release was "44 Blues" which became a blues standard and his signature song.
 Sykes recalled: "I started making records 14th of June 1929.
 I had been playing eight years or so before I started recording.
 The first number I made was a hit, '44 Blues', and every record I made was a star ever since."
-Sykes picked up his nickname "the Honey Dripper" while playing on a session for singer Edith Johnson later in 1929, during which she recorded "Honeydripper Blues".
+Sykes picked up his nickname "the Honey Dripper" while playing on a session for singer Edith Johnson later in 1929, during which she recorded "Honeydripper Blues."
 Johnson later said she gave him the name due to his kind disposition and easygoing personality.
 Sykes claimed the sobriquet dated back to his childhood, "Girls used to hang around me when I was a young kid.
 So the boys say, 'He must have honey.'"
 Sykes invested his earnings from recording in an illegal speakeasy that sold fried fish and alcohol, a business he continued at various locations for years.
 He recorded for different labels using pseudonyms, including "Easy Papa Johnson" for Melotone Records, "Dobby Bragg" for Paramount Records, "Willie Kelly" for Victor Records, and "the Bluesman" for Specialty Records, in the 1930s and 1940s.
 During this period he befriended another blues musician, the singer Charlie "Specks" McFadden, and accompanied him on half of McFadden's recordings.

 Sykes and Oden moved to Chicago, where Sykes found his first period of fame when he signed a contract with Decca Records in 1934.
 In 1936 he recorded "Driving Wheel Blues" for Decca.
 He was soon a sought-after session pianist for the Bullet and Bluebird labels.
 Sykes and Oden continued their musical friendship into the 1960s.

 In 1943 Sykes began performing with his band The Honeydrippers.
-The band often had as many as twelve musicians, including many of Chicago' best horn players.
+The band often had as many as twelve musicians, including many of Chicago's best horn players.
 Despite the growing urbanity of his style, he gradually became less competitive in the post–World War II music scene.
 After his contract with RCA Victor expired, he recorded for smaller labels, such as United, until his opportunities ran out in the mid-1950s.